-Impatient for change, Algeria protesters press old guard to step aside
+Hungry for change, Algerians press old guard to step aside

 “There is no leader for now.
 The real leadership is the people.
 The top priority right now is to strengthen our protest movement.”

-Reporting by Lamine Chikhi, Hamid Ould Ahmed Writing by Michael Georgy and Aidan Lewis, Editing by Andrew Heavens, William Maclean
+Additional reporting by Tareq Amara in Tunis and Nafisa Eltahir in Dubai: Writing by Michael Georgy and Aidan Lewis, Editing by Andrew Heavens, William Maclean